Ad copy testing lies at the heart of a successful AdWords account. Here's why.

 Advertisers pay Google to run ads to searchers.
 Google needs to make money.
-Searchers need to find what they're looking for and advertisers need to reach searchers at a reasonble price.
+Searchers need to find what they're looking for and advertisers need to reach searchers at a reasonable price.

-It's a fine balance, and you can't scew it too much in somebody's favor.
+It's a fine balance, and you can't skew it too much in somebody's favour.

 Google can't be too lenient to advertisers because then quality of landing pages, ads etc. suffers meaning user experience will suffer meaning Google's darkest nightmare will become true - users will go to bing!
 But they have to keep the advertisers happy because their profit and loss statement depends on it.

 The genius of Google is integrating this dynamic into the economics of AdWords to incentivise the desired outcome - keeping all stakeholders happy.

 By creating quality score, Google incentivises advertisers to contribute to a positive user experience (via great ads and a relevant landing page) by rewarding them with lower costs and more exposure - a marketer's dream.